sjmog/2015_blog/source/posts/486_the_simplest_thing.md

   </code>
 </pre>

+I advise **against** picking _the simplest chunk_: it's too easy to get caught up in doing too much.
+People often accidentally build _the simplest chunk_ when what they wanted to build was the _simplest interaction_.
+A good way to avoid that is to use a rigid 15-minute timebox.
+If you run over and you're not done (implementation and refactoring), start again with a smaller, simpler interaction.

-The above is why I don't favour picking the 'simplest chunk': it's too easy to get caught up in doing too much.
-To avoid this, I'd remove the code I've just written and start again in short, 15-minute TDD cycles.
-However, doing this activity has opened me to the possibility of the existence of services, a statement object, the Account-as-a-filter, and so on.
+On the other hand, doing this spike has opened me to the possibility of the existence of services, a statement object, the Account-as-a-filter, and so on.
 These are all valuable insights for design decisions I might take as a I move in a more step-by-step manner.

 ### Summary

 There are four different ways to define the 'simplest thing':

-- components,
 - interactions,
+- rules,
-- rules, and
+- components, and
 - chunks.

-_The simplest component_ involves building the smallest, most atomic part of the system. _The simplest interaction_ involves building one small interaction with one object: one whose interface you have designed. _The simplest rule_ involves identifying some constraint on the system and building that. _The simplest chunk_ involves identifying one large-ish object in the program, building it, and breaking it down into smaller objects.
+_The simplest interaction_ involves building one small interaction with one object: one whose interface you have designed. _The simplest rule_ involves identifying some constraint on the system and building that. _The simplest component_ involves building the smallest, most atomic part of the system. _The simplest chunk_ involves identifying one large-ish object in the program, building it, and breaking it down into smaller objects.

 Mostly, my 'simplest step' starts with _the simplest interaction_.
 After a while, lots of simple interactions lead to an object that looks a bit like _the simplest chunk_: but at that point it's manageable to _extract method_ and then _extract class_.

 One thing to avoid is prematurely building out new _simplest chunks_ halfway through building something else.
 Avoid introducing new objects until _extract method_ and _extract class_ tell you to, or until some deliberate new design step has begun.
+A good way to hold yourself to this is to use 15-minute design cycles.